cyrus-and/zizzania/tools/README.md

 =====

 This directory contains a set of useful scripts for managing wireless devices.
 They require `ip` and `iw` executables and must be run as root user.
+The default device is `wlan0`, this can be changed by setting the `DEVICE` environment variable, for example:

+    export DEVICE=eth0

 scan.sh
 -------

-    scan.sh device
+    scan.sh

-List all the APs that are in range of `device`.
+List all the APs that are in range of the device.
 Requires managed mode.

 monitor.sh
 ----------

-    monitor.sh device
+    monitor.sh

-Set the operating mode of `device` to RFMON (required by zizzania).
+Set the operating mode of the device to RFMON (required by zizzania).

 managed.sh
 ----------

-    managed.sh device
+    managed.sh

-Set the operating mode of `device` back to managed.
+Set the operating mode of the device back to managed.

 channel.sh
 ----------

-    channel.sh device channel
+    channel.sh channel

-Set the operating channel of `device` to `channel`.
+Set the operating channel of the device to `channel`.

 channel-hop.sh
 --------------

-    channel-hop.sh device timeout channel...
+    channel-hop.sh timeout channel...

 Hop from one channel to another in a round-robin fashion every `timeout` seconds.